CERC-AAI/Robin/README.md

 This repo and the accociated finetuned models were created in a collaboration between the AGI-Collective and Simon Ramstedt, with computing resources from [Hessian AI](https://hessian.ai/).

+The Robin Effort: The aim of this effort is to study different components when merging pretrained vision and language models and build sota vision understanding models.

+As part of the first milestone we study different pretrained LLMs (Vicuna, Mistral and OpenHermes 2.5) and Vision models (CLIP and SigLIP), and fuirther improve capapbilties by finetuning the vision encoder.

 ### Install
 Ideally install into an empty venv (`python -m venv venv && source venv/bin/activate`)